Free Church Budgeting Template and Guide

 As a holistic budget, a church budget should outline both expected income and expenditures for the year.
 This is why it’s essential to find out exactly how much and where your church generates revenue.
 This can help you outline it in the budget and highlight issues you may have throughout the year.

-If your church generates most of its revenue from tithes, you should be prepared to generate less income through certain months of the year when attendance is lower.
+If your church generates most of its revenue from tithes, you should be prepared to generate less income during certain months of the year when attendance is lower.
 However, if some funds come from grants and donations at the beginning of the year, you can treat these funds differently.
 In most cases, churches treat this as guaranteed income to cover essential bills.

 On the other hand, you can spend variable income from tithes and fundraising efforts on outreach projects.
 The projects can scale up depending on how much money is available.